EvoHull/Tapirs/documentation/docs/How-To-Guide/installation.md

 Although you can install and run Tapirs without too many steps you will need some very basic knowledge of the command line.
 A basic knowledge of Snakemake will help you to modify and configure Tapirs.
 Snakemake is a relatively easy workflow manager, but we recommend that you familiarise yourself with it, perhaps carry out the [tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).

-# install miniconda
+# Install miniconda

 Conda (miniconda) is a package manager and is required here to install software and their dependencies.
 Follow the [installation instructions](https://docs.conda.io/projects/conda/en/latest/user-guide/install/) for Miniconda for your operating system.

 # git clone tapirs
 Make sure that you have git installed.
 At the command line type `git --version` and you should see the version number.
 If instead it reports `command not found: git` or similar then it is not installed.
-You can go to the [git site](https://git-scm.com/) to get installation advice or slightly easier might be to try `conda install git` at the command line.
+You can go to the [git site](https://git-scm.com/) to get installation advice or slightly easier might be to try `conda install git` at the command line while within your conda base environment.

-If you have git installed then clone the repository to your local environment with `git clone https://github.com/davelunt/Tapirs.git`
+If you have git installed then clone the repository to your local machine with `git clone https://github.com/davelunt/Tapirs.git`

 You could alternatively download the repository from the [Tapirs github repository](https://github.com/davelunt/Tapirs) using the green button.
 Then expand the zip file and navigate into the directory.

-# create and activate a conda environment
+# Create and activate a conda environment
 Make sure you are in the tapirs directory, then give these 2 commands:

 ```